 Liquidations

-Liquidations have different trust assumptions compared to other vault actions.
-Instead of relying on a 2/2 multisig, they require:
+Liquidations operate under different trust assumptions from other vault actions.
+Instead of requiring a 2-of-2 multisig, they rely on:

 How Liquidation Works

-• A hash is obtained by sending a request to an oracle.
+A hash is generated by sending a request to the price oracle.
+The oracle returns:

-• The hash to be used in the liquidation path
+• A hash to be used in the vault’s liquidation path

 • Requires the MPC Network’s signature to unlock

-• Requires the pre-image of the hash contained in the OP_RETURN of the transaction
+• Requires the pre-image of the hash included in the OP_RETURN of the transaction

 Privacy and Data Handling